 Three types of painkillers can be used:

-- Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or diclofenac.
+- Non-steroidal anti-inflammatory drugs (NSAIDs), such as naproxen, ibuprofen or aspirin.

 How should I take the painkillers?